Warzone Packet Loss 2022: How To Fix Packet Loss In Call of Duty

 Hopefully, at least one of these solutions will work for you and get you back on level playing terms with your opponents.
 But what exactly is Warzone packet loss?

-Packet loss is, as the name suggests, when packets of data fail to reach their destination.
+Packet loss is, as the name suggests when packets of data fail to reach their destination.
 They get lost somewhere along the way, between your computer and the game server.
 This missing data is what then leads to issues such as ping, stuttering, and getting thrown out of the game.

 It obviously isn't an issue exclusive to Warzone.
 Packet loss can occur in almost any scenario where a server and a computer are communicating.
 However, gaming is one of the worst affected by it.
 As we mentioned earlier, there are lots of possible causes for packet loss.
 The main ones include:

-• Network congestion - a busy server struggling to deal with the amount of traffic
+• Network congestion: A busy server struggling to deal with the amount of traffic

-• Software bugs - you may find packet loss happens more frequently after an update for COD
+• Software bugs: You may find packet loss happens more frequently after an update for COD

-• Hardware faults - so check your router, your firewalls, and your cables
+• Hardware faults: So check your router, your firewalls, and your cables

-The good news is that packet loss is very often a temporary problem that can either be fixed by the solutions we outlined above, or it just sorts itself out automatically.
+The good news is that packet loss is very often a temporary problem that can either be fixed by the solutions we outlined above or it just sorts itself out automatically.
 If, however, you are finding that it is a constant issue?
 Consider contacting your ISP for support, as well as Activision support for further advice.

 In case you don't know, you can get banned on Warzone for using a VPN.
 If you got a permanent ban on Warzone, there are some fixes you can try to get your account back.